codelancera-offical/codelancera-offical/README.md

 - Currently studying at **Wuhan University of Technology**.
 - Major in **Artificial Intelligence**.
 - Interested in **Math, Philosophy, Classical Music, Cognitive Science, and AGI**.
-  *(If you understand why I don't write "Artificial Intelligence" here, please contact me—we are the same kind of people!)*
 - Main research field: **Neuromorphic Computing and Spiking Neural Networks**.
 - An experienced **PKMer (Personal Knowledge Manager)** using Obsidian.
 - 📫 The best way to contact me: **lancera.thn@gmail.com**